mitodl/micromasters/grades/README.md

 team so they can download a copy of the proctored exam grades for analysis.
 We will also ask them to confirm with Pearson that all the grades have been delivered.

-### Test adjusted grades
+### Test edx exam grades

-The course team will deliver updated grades to us via a csv file in dropbox (in order to ensure the file is encrypted at rest with access control).
-Since adjusting grades is a complex process, they like us to validate their changes by calculating the number of learners who, after uploading the adjusted grades, will have earned 1, 2, 3, 4 and 5 course certificates and how many will have earned a program certificate.
+The course team will deliver edx exam grades to us via a csv file in dropbox (in order to ensure the file is encrypted at rest with access control).
+Since adjusting grades is a complex process, they like us to validate their changes by calculating the number of learners who, after uploading the grades, will have earned 1, 2, 3, 4 and 5 course certificates and how many will have earned a program certificate.

 Once we and the course team have determined that there is a match the course team will validate the grade adjustment with the faculty.
-After the course team has validated the adjustment they will email us to confirm that we can import the adjusted grades into the micromasters application and release them to learners.
+After the course team has validated the grades they will email us to confirm that we can import the adjusted grades into the micromasters application and release them to learners.

 Both steps (1. validating the number of learners who have earned different numbers of course certificates and 2.